aseichter2007/ClipboardConqueror/readme.md

 Run z-runCC.bat

-I like z-runCCnodeMon.bat in case it's hung funny you can type rs in the console to restart.
+I like z-runCCnodeMon.bat because it automatically restarts and loads changes in setup.js, unless settings files are enabled, that gets clunky.

 linux or Mac:
 ---